 1 tsp cayenne pepper

-lard for frying (or other compliant cooking fat)
+lard for frying (or other compatible cooking fat)

 IN a large mixing bowl, combine all ingredients and mix well using your hands.
 To avoid freezing your hands during this step, allow ground pork to come up to room temperature first.
 Let sausage mixture stand for about 10 minutes.